gizat/ads-ea/README.md

-# ads-ea
+#Applied Data Science Project

-Code and materials for the Applied Data Science project (University of Bristol 2019)
+Code and materials for the Applied Data Science project.
+The unit is taught at the University of Bristol, Bristol, UK in 2019.